SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Arguments (in order, or named):
   - cursor: the cursor to perform the operation on (as an integer).
 - Response payload: a `null` value.
-- Error payload: a `null` value.
-- Failure mode: recoverable failure.
+- Failure mode: never fails.

 ### `clone`